Oz Agent Platform

 Free

-For developers who want a modern terminal with support for agentic coding.
+For developers who want a modern terminal with support for agentic coding (up to 10 seats)

 - Limited cloud agents access (4 concurrent)